DanielHearn/streamist/README.md

 Built with VueJS, SCSS,and gulp for workflow tools.
 Hosted on github pages.

-To specify a channel within the url use 'manytwitch/?stream=channel1,channel2' creating a list of the channels seperated with commas.

-![GitHub Logo](readme-assets/manytwitch1.png)

 ## Features
 - Watch multiple twitch streams and chats
 - Recent history
-- Stream presets
+- Stream presets -> For quick acess to regularly watched streams

+To specify a channel within the url use 'manytwitch/?stream=channel1,channel2' creating a list of the channels seperated with commas.

+![GitHub Logo](readme-assets/manytwitch1.png)

+## TODO
+- Favourite streams
+- Chat reordering
+- Improved styling with consistently design components
+- Mobile support
+- Notifications
+- Home page content via the Twitch API

 ## Dependencies
 - vue draggable to handle model updating on list reorder with drag and drop.